Sasha Lakovic: Post-NHL

 Lakovic later played in the American Hockey League, West Coast Hockey League, Quebec Semi-Pro Hockey League (now as Ligue Nord-Américaine de Hockey) and left hockey after 2005.
 He lived his later years in West Kelowna, British Columbia.

 Acting

 He portrayed Boris Mikhailov, captain of the Soviet hockey team at the 1980 Winter Olympics, in the movie Miracle based on the Miracle on Ice.

 Death

 On October 12, 2016, Lakovic publicly announced that he was diagnosed with inoperable brain cancer and was given only three months to live.

-Lakovic died on April 25, 2017 at the age of 45.
+Lakovic died on April 25, 2017, at the age of 45.

 Personal life

 Lakovic was born into a Montenegrin Serb family to parents Spasoje and Marsha, who emigrated from Podgorica.
-He had four children and three brothers named Veso Greg, Zoran, and Milosh.
+He had four children and three brothers named Veso, Zoran, and Milosh.

+Lakovic's nephew, Lynden Lakovic, is an ice hockey player who was drafted 27th overall by the Washington Capitals in the 2025 NHL entry draft.